 Step 2: Am I Good Enough?
 Where Can I Improve?

-Only a few elite wordsmiths know how to consistently make six figures as a freelance writer.
+Only experienced wordsmiths will consistently make six figures as freelance writers.
 But this isn’t something that should put you off.
 Every writer must start somewhere, and the rest is all about gaining experience.

 But how do you gain experience as a writer?
 Simple – by writing.